-Making big waves on the Pipeline protest news, a strong protester against the Keystone Pipeline was arrested on November 18, 2014, as he belted out a native victory song when the Senate turned down a bill that would remove the decision-making abilities of the President.
+Making big waves on Lakota Voice, a strong protester against the Keystone Pipeline was arrested on November 18, 2014, as he belted out a native victory song when the Senate turned down a bill that would remove the decision-making abilities of the President.
 The Keystone Pipeline vote was one that was anticipated by many American Indians who were present in the visitor gallery, waiting for the outcome.
 The bill was defeated by a vote of 59-41, signifying a great victory for local tribes trying to protest the building of the pipeline.

 Protesters Arrested by Capitol Police